Crazyminer34/builders-void/README.md

 This is a simple mod that adds a void dimension for restriction-free building of lawn bases.

 > [!CAUTION]
-> This mod is currently in Alpha, meaning that not all planned functionality is present and there may be a significant amount of bugs.
-Proceed with caution.
+> This mod is currently in Beta, meaning that there may be a significant amount of bugs.
+Please help us by reporting them using the relevant links!

 ## Features
 - Adds an empty void dimension perfect for building large bases and factories.